Nash 600: 1947

 The 1947 model year introduced few changes to the 600 series.
 Continuing the three body styles, all were "Super" trim models.
-Nash concentrated on meeting the high demand for new cars while dedicating resources to developing future products.

-A pivotal event for the 1947 Nash 600 was its commanding victory in the challenging 300 mi Death Valley Economy Run.
-Driven by Andy Henderson, the Nash 600 achieved an impressive fuel economy of 28.6 mpgus while maintaining an average speed of 36.7 mph.
-This performance was particularly noteworthy given the arduous conditions of the run, which traversed steep mountains and America's hottest desert.
-The event itself was sponsored by the Hancock Oil Company of California.
+A validation of the 600 series fuel economy focus was the victory in the challenging 300 mi Death Valley Economy Run.
+Driven by Andy Henderson, the Nash 600 achieved 28.6 mpgus while maintaining an average speed of 36.7 mph.
+This performance was achieved despite the conditions of the run, which traversed steep mountains and America's hottest desert.
+The event was sponsored by the Hancock Oil Company of California.